-- 1. Look at the picture below. - 2.
+- 1. Look at the picture on the next page. - 2.
 Draw a circle around all the places where you think energy is being used. - 3.
 If you have coloured pencils, you can colour the picture in.

 1. Write down five of the activities that you circled.